-As soon as the sun comes out, beer gardens sprout all over Germany.
-With as much sunshine per year as Anchorage, Alaska, the Germans know a good thing when they see it, and are quick to set up tables and chairs under the open skies as soon as temperatures allow.
-Bavaria is the "home" of the beer garden, but you can sample local variations of beer and bratwurst outdoors wherever you happen to be.
-If the sun's out and you don't see a beer garden, take a beer to the park: Germany has no open-container laws.
+As soon as the sun comes out and temperatures allow, Germans set up tables and chairs under the open skies and offer a "Prost!" to their friends or colleagues.
+Bavaria is the home of the Biergarten, but you can sample local variations of beer and bratwurst at outdoor tables almost anywhere in the country.
+If it's a beautiful day and you don't see a beer garden nearby, take your own drink to the park: Germany has no open-container laws.

 Hike a Mountain

 Germany's landscape is ideal for hiking, from leisurely strolls through flat fields to steep climbs up tough terrain.
 The country has tens of thousands of miles of walking trails, many with views of castles, vineyards, or waterfalls.
 Pack a bag lunch, strap on your hiking boots, and join the crowd—it's a great way to get a feel for the real Germany.